Thank you for visiting the University of Florida’s Division of Endocrinology, Diabetes & Metabolism Fellowship site.

 To provide a learning environment that is professional, nurturing and aids in the development of an outstanding Endocrinologist.
 Key to our mission is that our training program aims to extend and enhance our patients’ future by providing the highest quality, patient-centered healthcare.

-Work hard to obtain the goal of becoming the leading South Eastern US Endocrinology division of choice, in patient care, education and research.
+Strive to achieve the goal of becoming the leading southeastern US Endocrinology division of choice, in patient care, education and research.

 Thank you for your interest in the Endocrinology Fellowship at The University of Florida.
-The main purpose of our program is to prepare individuals for rewarding careers as well as educate physicians to become outstanding clinicians, teachers and scientists in the broad field of Endocrinology and Metabolism.
-It is a two to three year fellowship program that provides high quality clinical and research training in endocrinology, diabetes, and metabolism.
-Graduates of this program will be trained and fully equipped to function as clinical endocrinologists, clinical educators, or clinician scientists, depending on the individual career goals of the individuals.
+The main purpose of our program is to educate physicians to become outstanding clinicians, teachers and scientists in the broad field of Endocrinology and Metabolism.
+It is a two year fellowship program that provides high quality clinical training in endocrinology, diabetes, and metabolism along with ample exposure and education in the research activities of the division.
+Graduates of this program will be trained and fully equipped to function as clinical endocrinologists, clinical educators, or to further pursue education in clinical research, depending on individual career goals.

 The division includes faculty with international reputations in clinical endocrinology and in both basic and clinical research.
 Exceptionally strong clinical training exists in diabetes mellitus, thyroid, pituitary, adrenal disease, osteoporosis and obesity.

-Areas of research emphasis include pathophysiologic mechanisms and treatment of type 2 diabetes, insulin secretion and signaling pathways, autoimmune endocrine diseases, including type 1 diabetes, thyroid cancer, drug metabolism, pharmacogenetics, inborn errors of metabolism, obesity and gene therapy for mitochondrial metabolic disorders.
+Areas of research emphasis include pathophysiologic mechanisms and treatment of type 2 diabetes, thyroid cancer, drug metabolism, pharmacogenetics, inborn errors of metabolism, obesity and gene therapy for mitochondrial metabolic disorders.

 5 Year Program Aims